Nectochaete

-Plural: Nechtochaetes
+Plural: Nectochaetes

 From the Greek words "nekto" meaning "to swim" and "khaítē," which means "flowing hair"